women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Q3.
 Does breastfeeding reduce breast cancer risk?

 A3.
-Yes, breastfeeding for 12+ months lowers risk due to hormonal changes.
+Yes, breastfeeding for 12 months or longer lowers the risk due to hormonal changes.

 Q4.
 Are all breast lumps cancerous?